 Please do not directly contact private foundation or corporate funding sources.
 The reason for this is that the University may already be working with them or have definite plans to work with them.
 We need to control access in order to avoid confusion, and the University needs to be aware of who is contacting or working with these sources.
-Larkin and Niki can help you identify funding sources and serve as intermediaries as you proceed.
+Sonya and Niki can help you identify funding sources and serve as intermediaries as you proceed.

 - Reviewing and interpreting granting agency guidelines.
 It often helps to discuss agency guidelines in order to clarify them.

 - Editing narrative text.
 Having other eyes on the proposal strengthens the clarity of the text.